-1 Press Alt + w and select the Enter Password option from the Password menu.
-Alternatively, press F3 in the Main screen.
+1 Press Alt+W and select the Enter Password option from the Password menu.
 The Enter Password dialog box appears (see Figure 4-11).

 Figure 4-11: Enter Password Dialog Box

 2 Enter the password for the feature level you must access.
 The current access level used is shown at the top of the dialog box.